 Information for colleges and training providers

-The new vocational qualifications will be restricted approved qualifications and therefore will be only available from City & Guilds | EAL – they will feature on the Qualifications in Wales (QiW) database.
-This means that they will be the only version of these qualifications that will be eligible for public funding.
-From September 2021, they will feature in the Specification of Apprenticeship Standards Wales (SASW) frameworks.
+This suite of vocational qualifications in construction and the built environment is restricted approved qualifications and therefore is only available from City & Guilds and EAL.
+They feature on the Qualifications in Wales (QiW) database.
+This means that they are the only version of these qualifications that is eligible for public funding in Wales, and features in the Specification of Apprenticeship Standards Wales (SASW) frameworks.

-City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these developing qualifications.
+City & Guilds and EAL have developed this Skills for Wales website as a single source of information for these qualifications.

 Be in the know by keeping an eye on this website and by signing up for news, events and qualification updates to get the information you need into your inbox.